While you work on your next move, TRIKAFTA® works on the underlying cause.

 • increase in blood bilirubin

-Tell your doctor if you have any side effect that bothers you or that does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of TRIKAFTA.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-For further information, please see full Prescribing Information, including Patient Information.
+For further information, please see full Prescribing Information, including Medication Guide with Important Warning.

-What is TRIKAFTA® (elexacaftor/tezacaftor/ivacaftor and ivacaftor)?
+What is TRIKAFTA® (elexacaftor/tezacaftor/ ivacaftor and ivacaftor)?

-TRIKAFTA is a prescription medicine used for the treatment of cystic fibrosis (CF) in patients aged 2 years and older who have at least one copy of the F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene or another mutation that is responsive to treatment with TRIKAFTA.
+TRIKAFTA is a prescription medicine used for the treatment of cystic fibrosis (CF) in people aged 2 years and older who have at least one copy of the F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene or another mutation that is responsive to treatment with TRIKAFTA.

-Talk to your doctor to learn if you have an indicated CF gene mutation.
+Talk to your healthcare provider to learn if you have an indicated CF gene mutation.

 It is not known if TRIKAFTA is safe and effective in children under 2 years of age.